lsfusion-solutions/mycompany-docs/docs/Retail.md

 title: 'Retail'
 ---

-User-friendly interface and possibility to use a standard PC instead of a cash register make MyCompany POS siutable for any retail facility.
+User-friendly interface and possibility to use a standard PC instead of a cash register make MyCompany POS suitable for any retail facility.

 To ensure that POS works correctly and you can use all of its capabilities, carefully examine the module settings.